-13.13 Convention on Contracts for the International Sale of Goods applicable in Vietnam.
+Since 1 January 2017, the United Nations Convention on Contracts for the International Sale of Goods (CISG) has been applicable in Vietnam.
 Over 80 countries are signatories to the CISG and it provides a unified legal framework for the sale of goods between member countries.
 The CISG is expected to support the commercial activities of traders with regards to customers and counterparts abroad by providing a legal framework that improves efficiency and minimises costs and uncertainties that previously hampered trading, in particular with regard to disputes.